The Best Old-School Drive-in Theaters Around the U.S.

-When the first American drive-in theater opened in Camden, New Jersey way back in 1933, it completely transformed the moviegoing experience.
-Over the course of a few decades, drive-ins popped up in every state, with around 4,000 in operation during the halcyon days of the '50s and '60s.
-For generations, they became peak Americana for moviegoers -- ground zero for car cruises, late-night double features, hickeys, and kids hiding in trunks to avoid paying admission.
+When the first American drive-in theater opened in New Jersey in 1933, it completely transformed the moviegoing experience.
+Drive-ins started popping up in every state, with around 4,000 in operation during the halcyon days of the '50s and '60s.
+For generations, they were ground zero for late-night double features, hickeys, and kids hiding in trunks to avoid paying admission.

 Monetta, South Carolina

 The theater -- also called The Big Mo -- itself dates back to 1951, but the signature giant peach containing its projector only arrived in 2014, serving as a nod to the state's famous fruit and giving the venue a little extra cred as a roadside attraction.
-You can catch double features every weekend between March and November; kindly enjoy them without bringing in any weed.
-For big blockbusters, plan to make an evening of it and get there at least an hour and a half before showtime -- it does get packed.
-Admission is $9 for adults and $5 for kids ages 4-11.
+And while the Mo has been extra-safe in the wake of COVID, they're very slowly starting to dip their toes into exhibitions, including a one-night-only double feature/live music extravaganza scheduled for September 21.
 Alcohol is allowed, and you’re welcome to bring in outside food, but management does politely remind you that their concessions, which are very tasty, are are what quite literally keep the lights on inside the pit of that big-ass peach.

 Claim to fame: Classic cars and classic movies

-A fixture of the tiny Oregon town of Newberg since 1953, the 99W Drive-In has survived massive storms and the conversion from film to digital intact (well, they had to replace the screen three times, but still…), and to this day offers up double features, often pairing new releases with old-school classics from the drive-in era’s past (think It: Chapter 2 and Beetlejuice, a one-two punch that likely simultaneously delighted and scarred children).
-Despite the newer movies, the place is seemingly unstuck in time, a snapshot of a bygone era made all the more nostalgic by the omnipresent classic cars, whose owners seem pulled straight out of a community theater production of American Graffiti, a film that’s been known to show up on the screen from time to time.
+A fixture of the tiny Oregon town of Newberg since 1953, the 99W Drive-In has survived massive storms and the conversion from film to digital intact (well, they had to replace the screen three times, but still…).
+This places is truly a place seemingly unstuck in time and made all the more nostalgic by the omnipresent classic cars, whose owners seem pulled straight out of a community theater production of American Graffiti, a film that’s been known to show up on the screen from time to time. t the time of publication, the theater was closed due to smoke from Oregon's wildfires.
+When it reopens, though, we have a feeling it will continue to thrive in its timelessness.

 Gibson City, Illinois